liquinlab/elm-smile/docs/labconfig.md

 ![Inheriting between Github repos](/images/labconfig-github-inherit.png)

 In the figure above, each node is a Github repository.
-Each lab (Hartley Lab, Lake Lab) forks from the base Smile repo and then student projects for that lab fork from the lab's base thus distributing the lab-specific configuration files.
+Each lab (Hartley Lab, Lake Lab, Mattar Lab) forks from the base Smile repo.
+Then, student projects for that lab fork from the lab's base and inherit the lab-specific configuration files.

 To create this base repo, navigate to the main <SmileText/> repo [here](https://github.com/NYUCCL/smile/fork).
 A screenshot of this page should